Haloperidol is used to treat a number of different problems.

 Some medicines are not suitable for people with certain conditions, and sometimes a medicine may only be used if extra care is taken.
 For these reasons, before you start taking haloperidol it is important that your doctor or pharmacist knows:

 - If you are pregnant, trying for a baby or breastfeeding.

 - If you have a heart condition or blood vessel problems.

 - If you have liver, kidney, or prostate problems.

 - If you have any of the following: epilepsy, Parkinson's disease, depression, increased pressure in your eyes (glaucoma), or a condition causing muscle weakness, called myasthenia gravis.

-- If you have ever had yellowing of your skin and the whites of your eyes (jaundice) or a blood disorder.
+- If you have ever had yellowing of your skin or the whites of the eyes (jaundice), or a blood disorder.

 - If you have a tumour on your adrenal gland (phaeochromocytoma).